 The truckers guide to understanding credit.
-Whether you’re looking to financing a new or used commercial truck or thinking about getting a loan for your business, the credit world can seem overwhelming.
+Whether you’re looking to finance a new or used commercial truck or thinking about getting a loan for your business, the credit world can seem overwhelming.
 A lot of drivers want to get their business needs and want to be organized in a fast efficient way.
-The spider web that credit, loans, financing, good credit, bad credit create can be tough to sort through.
+The spider web that credit, loans, financing, good credit, and bad credit create can be tough to sort through.
 In the worst situation, you could find yourself stuck in a bad spot with things like high-interest rates or big fat declines.
 Learn more with this guide to understanding credit

 Truckers have enough going on.
 To make your life easier, we have made an easy to understand guide to understanding the basics of credit.
 This will get you familiar with the most common terms and concepts from the credit and financing world you’ll need to know.

 Credit is simply borrowed funds or money that you can use for personal or business purchases and needs.
 You receive credit from a credit grantor (and lender, or credit card issue) upon an agreement to pay back the amount you borrowed at an agreed time with applicable charges and fees.

 There are four different types of credit that can be borrowed:

 Revolving: this what you often see in your typical credit card.
 A bank or lender gives you a maximum credit limit that you make charges upon up until you reach that amount.
 On a monthly basis, you carry a balance and make payments on it.

 Service Credit: Any agreements made with service providers are also considered to be credit arrangements.
 Whether you are receiving a service like electricity, internet, or water.. you have an agreement to pay for every month either as a set fee or how much you used.
-While not all of these will report directly to your credit, some can (link to Experian credit boost)
+While not all of these will report directly to your credit, some can.

 Charge Cards: Similar to revolving credit, these accounts require you to pay the entire balance on a monthly basis instead of a monthly payment.